-- 1. What does the spectrum of the input sine wave at 1 kHz look like? - 2.
-What does the spectrum of a pulse train with a fundamental frequency of 200 Hz look like?
+- 1. What does the spectrum of the input sine wave at 1 kHz look like? - What does the spectrum of a pulse train with a fundamental frequency of 200 Hz look like?
 How does the input waveform and spectrum change if the repetition frequency is changed to 100 Hz?
 To 50 Hz?
 To 25 Hz? - 3.
-What does the spectrum of a single (very narrow) pulse look like?
-Explain this result using your answers to the previous question. - 4.
-What does the spectrum of white noise look like? - 5.
-Ideally, what should it look like? - 6.
-Why is white noise called "white"? - 7.
-If the amplitude spectrum of white noise and an impulse are the same, what must be different about them? - 8.
+What does the spectrum of white noise look like in the program? - 4.
+Ideally, what should it look like? - 5.
+Why is white noise called "white"? - 6.
 Select the chirp and listen to it.
 What is its spectrum?
-What other waves is this similar to?
+What other waves have a spectrum similar to the chirp? - 7.
+Select the impulse and listen to it.
+What is its spectrum?
+What other waves have a spectrum similar to the chirp?